Extension Logo

 • Stewardship projects such as habitat restoration or invasive species removal.

-• Education for the public, like teaching workshops, leading hikes or developing materials.
+• Educating the public through teaching workshops, leading hikes or developing materials.

-• Citizen science such as monarch larval monitoring, plant or animal counts or water quality monitoring.
+• Participatory science, such as monarch larval monitoring, plant or animal counts or water quality monitoring.

-• Program support for Master Naturalist sponsors or chapters.
+• Program support for Minnesota Master Naturalist sponsors or chapters.

 Page survey